pouchdb/pouchdb/docs/api.md

 This method gets an existing database if one exists or creates a new one if one does not exist.
 You may also explicitly specify which backend you want to use for local database (e.g. `idb://dbname` or `leveldb://dbname`) but usually it is convenient to let PouchDB choose the best backend by itself.

-Note: Pouch reserves the prefix '_pouch' for the creation of local databases -- all local databases will automatically be preprended with '_pouch'.
+Note: Pouch reserves the prefix '_pouch_' for the creation of local databases -- all local databases will automatically be preprended with '_pouch_'.

     var pouchdb = Pouch('test');